top of page

 Quizzes

-Each course concludes with an open-book quiz provided with the course the material.
-Students who can do the course in English have one week to complete the quiz at home.
-If the instructor chooses the traditional teaching method, he must translate the quiz questions from English and make it available to the students to do at home.
+Each course concludes with an open-book quiz provided with the course material.
+Students have one week to complete the quiz at home.
+If the instructor chooses the traditional teaching method, he must translate the quiz questions from English and make the translated quizzes available to the students to do at home.
 This requires students to make sure that their note taking is sufficient to find the answers for the quiz questions.
-The

-instructor may have to compile his own test.
 Whichever teaching method is used, students must be tested at the end of every course.
-The longer courses have two quizzes or tests.
+The longer courses have two quizzes.

 Marking Procedure

 When quizzes are returned, students exchange papers.
 The instructor reads the answers and quizzes are marked.
-The pass mark is 70% (at least 15 correct answers out of 20); collect the quizzes.
+The pass mark is 70% (at least 15 correct answers out of 20).
 Students who do not receive the pass mark have one week to retake the quiz.
-Collect the quizzes or tests and add the final score as a pass/fail on the student class list.
-At the end of the program, you will use this to determine who qualifies to receive their
+Collect the quizzes and add the final score as a pass/fail on the student class list.
+At the end of the program, you will use this to determine who qualifies to receive their certificates.

 Pacing the Class

 We suggest that you do not teach more than one lesson per week.
+If you meet twice a month, do not teach more than two lessons.
 If logistical constraints require monthly meetings, you may cover four lessons in one day of class.
-For bi-monthly meetings, each session may cover two lessons.

 3. Multiple Instructors

 We recommend using more than one instructor whenever possible.
-We recommend that you select someone with a known teaching gift and perhaps some higher education as much study and preparation of a particular subject will be required of the person.
+Select someone with a known teaching gift and perhaps some higher education as much study and preparation of a particular subject will be required of the instructor.
 Having more than one instructor has benefits:

 • It provides students with a richer learning experience through varied teaching styles.